Skip to content

 Broader Accessibility Context

 Teams offers several tools for inclusive communication.
 While TTY is for hardware-based text communication, Live Captions provide real-time text for spoken audio using AI.
 Sign Language View allows users to prioritize video feeds of sign language interpreters.
-For more information, visit the official Microsoft Accessibility support documentation.
+For more information, check out the official Microsoft Accessibility support documentation.

 Summary